mirzazeyrek/wordpress-special-usernames/README.md

 # wordpress-special-usernames
-A WordPress plug-in for allowing usernames with special characters
+A WordPress plug-in for allowing usernames with special characters and removes minimum character limit.